Everything's Rosie (TV series)

-Everything's Rosie is an animated children’s TV series.
+Everything's Rosie is a British animated children's TV series.
 The series was developed by Vickie Corner for V&S Entertainment Ltd. for CBeebies and Baraem (Series 1-2) and produced in HD CGI animation.
 The series follows the adventures of a little girl named Rosie and her friends.
 Four series have been aired along with a special episode "When You Wish Upon an Oak".
-Everything’s Rosie is broadcast on CBeebies in the UK and internationally across 160 territories.
+Everything's Rosie is broadcast on CBeebies in the UK and internationally across 160 territories.
+The show also aired on the CBeebies on BBC Two block, and the BBC HD channel.

 Plot

-Rosie, the protagonist, is a ragdoll-like child who has educational adventures.
+Rosie, the protagonist, is a 6-year-old ragdoll-like child who has educational adventures.
 She and her friends including a young girl, a blue rabbit, a bear, trees, and a bird teach viewers simple lessons as they play and learn while also getting into various adventures in a colourful 3-D animated world.